nahughes2/nahughes2/README.md

 - 👋 Hi, I’m @nahughes2
-- 👀 I’m interested in Mobile Application and API development and
+- 👀 I’m interested in Mobile Application and API development
 - 🌱 I’m currently learning SwiftUI Composable Architecture
 - 💞️ I’m looking to collaborate on an exciting new employment experience